fingerman/fullcalender-dropdown/README.md

-# fullcalender-dropdown
+# fullcalendar-dropdown
-js fullcalender with dropdown menu to pick up a month
+js fullcalendar with dropdown menu to pick up a month

-# fullcalender-dropdown
+# fullcalendar-dropdown
-js fullcalender with dropdown menu to pick up a month
+js fullcalendar with dropdown menu to pick up a month

 Here I provide basically four ways to implement a dropdown menu into the